GB127/SRC-statistics/README.md

 It's a python script that fetches data from speedrun.com's API to plot graphs (histograms or simple plot) or to display tables.

 The program divides the stats into the following categories:
++ Leaderboard
+    + Category that will focus on the leaderboards stats.
+    + **Note: This is still an immature feature, I'm planning to do more stuffs for this category.**
 + PBs
     + Category that covers all PBs and compares them to the leaderboard and WR.
 + Saves